AriFordsham/GHCWiki/commentary/rts/storage/gc/remembered-sets.md

   we typically do not have much mutation to worry about, so card marking would be a poor compromise in our case.

-GHC currently has a performance bug related to its representation of remembered sets:

-<table><tr><th>[\#650](https://gitlab.haskell.org//ghc/ghc/issues/650)</th>
-<td>Improve interaction between mutable arrays and GC</td></tr></table>

-the problem here is that our policy of tracking only the pointer to the array in the remembered set has lead to severe performance problems; either of the other two representations would be better.

 The remembered set may contain duplicates, or it may contain pointers to objects that don't really point to young generations.

 ## Remembered set maintenance during mutation